Expat Finland Site Information

 - Late 2001: For a non-Finnish speaking Australian, getting simple things done in Finland was not easy.
 Most Finnish websites were only available in Finnish and Swedish, and Finnish people were less confident with English than now.
 Tasks like setting up bank and telephone accounts, finding and setting up an apartment, and registering a company were time-consuming and difficult.

-- 2002-2003: As a Web designer I had the resources to share the 'Finnish know-how' I had slowly gained.
-The idea for Expat Finland was born; an English-language resource to help people in a similar situation to myself, built and offered for free.
+- 2002-2003: As a Web designer I had the resources to share the 'Finnish know-how' I had gained.
+The idea for Expat Finland was born; an English-language resource to help people in a similar situation to myself, built and offered free of charge.

 - 2004: Expat Finland was launched.
-The original site was about 30 pages; traffic expectations were modest.
+The original site comprised about 30 pages; traffic expectations were modest.

 - 2004-2006: Traffic rapidly increased and content was added.
 The Finnish Minister for Foreign Affairs thanked me for my efforts!